Pre WWII Plymouth

 Licensed Public Houses in 1939

-Please click on the links below to view details about defunct breweries of Devon - breweries that brewed and sold beer commercially at some point in the past - or our pub name archive, where we have attempted to list every known pub name used in Plymouth CAMRA branch area.
+Please click on the links below to view details about defunct breweries of Devon and the South West of England - breweries that brewed and sold beer commercially at some point in the past.

 Devon Brewery Archive